 Please use the following information if you or someone you know may be experiencing a mental health crisis:

-If you need to talk to someone
+If you are in mental health crisis and need to talk to someone

 The Samaritans 24/7 Phoneline –